Your Teabags Might Be Killing You

 Quick Look At The Teabags Industry

-Given their numerous advantages regarding cost, weight, flexibility, durability, practical use, and availability, plastic materials found extensive use in virtually every aspect of daily life, to the extent where the past hundred years came to be known as the “Plastic Age.”
+Given their numerous advantages regarding cost, weight, flexibility, durability, practical use, and availability, plastic materials found extensive use in virtually every aspect of daily life, to the extent that the past hundred years came to be known as the “Plastic Age.”

 The global Tea Bag market was valued at 14,360 million US$ in 2020 and is expected to reach 17,590 million US$ by the end of 2026.

-The Danger of Plastic Teabags
+The Danger Of Plastic Teabags

 Tea drinkers are urged to avoid plastic tea bags after tests found that a single bag sheds billions of microplastic particles into each cup.

-A nylon or PET-based tea bag releases 11.6 billion microplastics and 3.1 billion nano plastics into the tea to be consumed.
+A nylon or PET-based tea bag releases 11.6 billion microplastics and 3.1 billion nanoplastics into the tea to be consumed.
 (1)

 It’s usually so that the teabag is held in a pyramid shape, which producers claim helps the tea leaves infuse better.